Sukasa/Reflow-Oven-Controller/README.md

 ## Web Interface

   The web interface of the oven is a simple primarily static interface that allows users to remotely monitor the performance of the oven, and includes a REST Json endpoint to gain more detailed information about the operation of the oven.
 No control of the oven is possible through the web interface.

+  The web interface is dependent on Frederick Rinsen's webserver libraries available for the Netduino